vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 You can specify a static IP address for the virtual container host endpoint VM on each of the client, public, and management networks.
 DHCP is used for the endpoint VM for any network on which you do not specify a static IP address.

-You can only specify one static IP address on a given port group.
-If more than one of the client, public, or management networks shares a port group, you can only specify an IP address on one of those networks.
-The same address is then used for all of the networks that share that port group.

-Assigning the same subnet to multiple port groups can cause routing problems.
-If `vic-machine create` detects that you have assigned the same subnet to multiple port groups, it issues a warning.

 To specify a static IP address for the endpoint VM on the client, public, or management network, you provide an IP address in the `client/public/management-network-ip` option.
 If you set a static IP address, you must also provide a gateway address.
 You can optionally specify one or more DNS server addresses.

-**IMPORTANT**: If you assign a static IP address to the virtual container host endpoint VM on the client network by setting the `--client-network-ip` option, and you do not specify one of the TLS options, `vic-machine create` uses this address to auto-generate trusted CA certificates.
-If you do not specify `--tls-cname`, `--no-tls` or `--no-tlsverify`, two-way TLS authentication with trusted certificates is implemented by default when you deploy the virtual container host.
-If you assign a static IP address to the endpoint VM on the client network, `vic-machine create` creates the same certificate and environment variable files as described in the [`--tls-cname` option](#tls-cname).
-If the client network shares a network with the public network you cannot set a static IP address for the endpoint VM on the client network.
-In this case, you can set a static IP address on the public network, and `vic-machine create` uses this address to auto-generate trusted CA certificates.

 ### `--dns-server` ###